 The CIA Challenge Exam fees include the application and registration fees and access to the International Professional Practices Framework and the Standards.

 Compared to the normal cost of $2,074 USD for IIA members and $2,264 for non-IIA members, the CIA Challenge Exam can save you a significant amount of money.
 These totals do not include any potential travel expenses, additional review courses, or other miscellaneous costs.
 If you only need to take one CIA Challenge Exam instead of the normal three parts of the CIA exam, you could save more!

 The CIA Challenge Exam is designed for members who already hold a professional accounting certificate or license and want to earn their CIA certification.
 The exam combines CIA Parts 1, 2 and 3 and removes all of the information tested on the exam for the certificate or license members already hold.

 The IIA provides a syllabus for candidates looking to see what topics they need to study.
 It shows what topics come from which CIA exam part, the proficiency needed in each tested topic, and the approximate number of questions from each section.

-However, even with knowing what will be on the exam, serious CIA Challenge Exam candidates would be wise to enlist the help of a thorough review provider.
-Because of the difficulty of the CIA Challenge Exam and the limited opportunities to take the exam, candidates should work to master all testable topics to the best of their ability.
-Gleim examines the CIA Challenge Exam and puts out a helpful cross-reference showing candidates where to study in our materials.
+But knowing what will be on the exam isn’t enough to pass it.
+CIA Challenge Exam candidates should enlist the help of a review provider to get everything they need to prepare.
+The CIA Challenge Exam is difficult and there are limited opportunities to sit for it, so candidates should work to master all testable topics to the best of their ability.

 The CIA Challenge Exam has 150 questions based on the exam syllabus.
 Questions are divided into two categories based on proficiency: